gbasilisco/ntdatalab/README.md

 The project is not connected in any way to [hattrick.org](https://www.hattrick.org/en-us/)

+You can use NT Data Lab at this url: https://ntdatalab.com/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.